snlpatel001213/pictex/docs/exporting.md

 ```

 #### `embed_font=False`
--   **What it does:** The SVG will still contain a `@font-face` rule, but instead of embedding the font data, it will reference the font file using a relative path (e.g., `src: url('path/to/font.ttf')`).
+-   **What it does:** The SVG will still contain a `@font-face` rule, but instead of embedding the font data, it will reference the font file using only its filename (e.g., `src: url('font.ttf')`).
 -   **Result:** The SVG file itself is very small.
-However, for it to render correctly, the font file **must be distributed alongside the SVG** and kept in the same relative path.
+However, for it to render correctly, the font file **must be distributed alongside the SVG in the same directory**.
 This is useful for web projects where you manage fonts and SVGs as separate assets.
 -   **Trade-off:** The SVG is no longer self-contained.

 ```python